 Restoring South Georgia for its endemic and native species

-The introduction and spread of and other rodents to South Georgia in the late 18th century devastated the island’s bird populations for the next two centuries.
-Rodents were predating nests along the north coast and threatened to penetrate the few remaining rodent-free areas of South Georgia.
+The introduction and spread of and mice to South Georgia in the late 18th century devastated the island’s bird populations for the next two centuries.
+Rodents were predating nests along the north coast and threatened to penetrate the few remaining rat-free areas of South Georgia.
 SGHT’s groundbreaking

 The impact of rodents on South Georgia

 The endemic once bred throughout the island.
 Now it is listed as near-threatened.
 Before SGHT’s Habitat Restoration project its breeding was confined to rodent-free offshore islands and islets, and the few remaining main-island areas that are protected from rodent invasion by sea-level glaciers.

 As a result of global warming, South Georgia’s glaciers are retreating rapidly – two glacial barriers have been lost in the last few years alone.
-Without these barriers, the few remaining rodent-free areas will quickly be overrun and South Georgia’s remaining bird populations will suffer the consequences.
+SGHT knew that without those barriers, the few remaining rodent-free areas would quickly be overrun and South Georgia’s remaining bird populations would suffer the consequences.

-Undertaking the Project has only been possible because of the generosity of SGHT’s donors and the support of those people who have offered their experience and expertise to help with its planning and implementation.
+Undertaking the Project has only been possible because of the generosity of SGHT and FOSGI donors and the support of those people who have offered their experience and expertise to help with its planning and implementation.
 SGHT will continue to support the restoration of South Georgia’s wildlife by supporting biosecuring measures to prevent future infestation and monitoring of the recovery of the affected species once we know that rodents have been eradicated.